finance-code-regulation/S7/README.md

 | SIE  | 75 Multiple-Choice Questions   | 1 hour and 45 minutes    | 70% |
 | S7 | 125 Multiple-Choice Questions | 3 hours and 45 minutes   | 72% |

-After passing the SIE and Series 7 Exam, representatives must also pass at least ONE of the following Securities Law Parts
+After passing the SIE and Series 7 Exam, representatives must also pass at least ONE of the following Securities Law Exams in order to be registered to conduct business in any State, and must be approved in their *home* state.

 1. Series 63 – Uniform Securities Agent State Law Exam
 2. Series 65 – Uniform Investment Adviser Law Exam